Getting Started With Whiplash

 - As we count your inventory in, we'll begin shipping in-stock orders.
 So Whiplash begins shipping what it can gradually, rather than waiting until count-in has been fully completed.

 - During this transaction, you may want to have Whiplash wait longer than normal to ship orders.
 The waiting period defaults to 1 hour, but some customers prefer waiting 24 hours initially.
 Orders will be in the Processing queue during this time.
-Gestation can be adjusted on your Shops tab in the Edit menu.
+Gestation can be adjusted in your Preferences > General tab.